-Colocasia ‘Tea Cup’/‘Coffee Cups’
+Colocasia ‘Tea Cup’

 I bought my first Colocasia ‘Tea Cup’ from Wellspring Gardens in the spring 0f 2009 and my second from them in the spring of 2012.
 In 2012 I also bought a Colocasia ‘Bikini Tini’ from Wellspring.
-They are really neat plants with their cup-shaped leaves that hold water during a rain.
+They are really neat plants with their cup-shaped leaves that hold water during the rain.
 When they get so much water in them, the leaf tips to dump it out then fills again.
-I like the dark color of the leaves, the dark veins and the dark purple color of the petioles.
+I like the dark color of the leaves, the dark veins, and the dark purple color of the petioles.
 The color is similar to Colocasia fontanesii.

 As far as I know, Colocasia ‘Tea Cup’ is not a registered cultivar.
-It is similar, and may well be, Colocasia ‘Coffee Cups’ but the “industry changed the name.
+It is similar, and may well be Colocasia ‘Coffee Cups’ but the “industry changed the name.
 According to Tony Avent of Plant Delights Nursery, Colocasia ‘Coffee Cups’ was found in the wild of Indonesia by horticulturalist Gregory Hambali and brought to the US by aroid expert Alan Galloway.
 I have not seen any evidence online of any company laying claim to the introduction of Colocasia ‘Tea Cup’.

 I am only using the name ‘Tea Cup’ because that is what the plants were listed as that I bought.
 When I find out for sure they are the same cultivar I will change the name (s) on this page.

 Many websites list C. ‘Coffee Cups’ and ‘Tea Cup’ as a Colocasia esculenta.
 Personally, there isn’t any resemblance to a Colocasia esculenta.
 The color of the petioles and leaves and more similar to Colocasia fontanesii.
 A similar cultivar, Colocasia esculenta ‘Big Dipper’, has only slightly cupped leaves.
-I would like to try it…
+I would like to try it at some point.

 I ran across a website comparing the difference between Colocasia ‘Coffee Cups’ and ‘Tea Cups’ a while back.
 They said one was a little larger than the other and that was about it.
-Anyone who has grown Colocasia, or any plant for that matter, know that plant size is variable.
+Anyone who has grown Colocasia, or any plant for that matter, knows that plant size is variable.
 Buying different plants from the same source doesn’t prove they are different plants either.

 Although I wrote a separate page for Colocasia ‘Bikini Tini’, I will mention it again here.
 Colocasia ’Bikini Tini’ is pretty much the same as Colocasia ‘Coffee Cups’ that was selected for cold hardiness.
 Introduced by Aroid expert Brian Williams of Brian’s Botanicals.
 Colocasia ‘Bikini Tini’ is a registered cultivar.

 Colocasia ‘Coffee Cups’ grows to a height of around 6′.
 They are cold hardy in USDA Zones 8a to 10b.
 They prefer full sun to part shade and grow best in fertile, well-drained soil.
 They also like plenty of moisture.
-This variety of Colocasia sends out above ground runners, usually in the fall.
+This variety of Colocasia sends out above-ground runners, usually in the fall.

 One thing I have learned about growing Colocasia, buying top sized bulbs or larger plants is best.
 You may pay a little more than for starter plants, but they get off to a much better start.
 That depends, too, on the species and cultivar (and possibly their source).

 You also need to make sure you have your Colocasia growing in an area they like and will do well.
 Otherwise, your plants will not grow well and attain any size.
 When I lived in Mississippi, the Colocasia esculenta grew HUGE.
-Now, in mid-Missouri, I only have room for two that can grow HUGE and the rest remain small because of where I have to grow them.
+Now, in mid-Missouri, I only have room for a few that can grow HUGE and the rest remain small because of where I have to grow them.

 Keep in mind Colocasia grow new rhizomes each season on top of the old one.
 If they aren’t growing where they will thrive, their rhizomes will actually get smaller.

 I hope you enjoyed this page and maybe found it useful.
-If you have any comments, questions or suggestions, I would like to hear from you.
+If you have any comments, questions, or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 If you notice I made an error, please let me know.